 Life is About Balance

 The sooner you realize this the sooner you can start to design the life you want.
-There is a saying I learned from my brother: “you can’t be all sugar or people will lick you completely till there’s nothing left”.
+There is a saying I learned from my brother: “You can’t be all sugar or people will lick you completely until there’s nothing left”.
 Some part of you has to be sour so people know when to back off.
 Even the Bible says “be gentle as a dove but wise as a serpent”.
 Letting people walk all over you is not how you prove to yourself that you’re a good person.
 Boundaries ensure that there are some of you left for YOU.
 Balance the sweet with the sour.

 You Cannot Be Truly Authentic Without Healthy Boundaries